 Part of that deeper look is to create your own pro forma.

-Pro Forma Rents
+Pro Forma Real Estate Rents

 The first step is to see if the pro forma rents are based in reality or not.
 You do this by comparing them to the actual rents.